 - "Becky is engaging, funny, & knowledgeable."
 R.T.

 - "I love your personality!
 Your laugh is very contagious.
 You are able to present boring material in a very interesting and educational way!"
 P.T.

 - "Most important training I've had in years.
 Becky, as usual, was superior and enjoyable in her presentation."
 P.T.

 - Psychologists: The Knowledge Tree (TKT) is approved by the American Psychological Association to sponsor continuing education for psychologists.
 TKT maintains responsibility for this program and its content.

-- For Georgia Psychologists, all online webinars (both live and on-demand) count the same as live for 2021 (including ethics).
+- Georgia Psychologists: all online webinars (both live and on-demand) count the same as live for 2021 (including ethics).
 The Board states it will go back to the pre-COVID rules in 2022.
 You may complete all 40 CEUs this year while you have options.

-- Counselors: This workshop is approved for 6 ethics or core hours through LPCA of Georgia, approval #2021-05-12-454MLW.
-Now in Georgia, Live Webinars count the same as a Live In-Person Workshop.
+- Counselors: This workshop is approved for 6 ethics or core hours through the Licensed Professional Counselor's Association of Georgia (LPCA), approval #2021-09-07-610LW.
+Now in Georgia, Live Webinars count the same as a Live In-Person Workshop, including ethics.

 - Licensed in another state?
 Please see the highlighted section below.*

 - *Licensed in another state as a Counselor, Social Worker, or Marriage & Family Therapist?
 Most states will accept CEs for Counselors, Social Workers & MFTs if that workshop has approved status from another state, which this one does.
 Additionally, many states will accept workshops that have been approved by APA, but please check your specific state rules & regulations and save the description of this course.
 If you enroll in this course, the description, handouts, and CE Certificate will always remain accessible in your account.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.